 - Cosmetic: New paint, floor coverings and gardens can give you the biggest bang for your buck.
 You get a home that looks totally different without much work, time or money.

 - Kitchens and bathrooms: These two rooms are typically the ones that need the most updating.
-By putting in a new kitchen and bathroom, you vastly improve the quality of your home.
+By putting in a new kitchen and bathroom, you can vastly improve the quality of your home.

-Risk involved in renovating
+Risks involved in renovating

-If the property requires a lot of work, it may be harder to get a loan.
-However, it’s best to fill in our free assessment form or speak to one of our expert mortgage brokers on 1300 889 743 so they can assist you in applying to ensure that you maximise your chances of approval.
+It’s best to fill in our free assessment form or speak to one of our expert mortgage brokers on 1300 889 743 so they can assist you in applying to ensure that you maximise your chances of approval.

 Tips for renovating